sanjay7178/cc-doc/content/en/docs/webinterface/views/joblist.md

 * Average Memory Bandwidth
 * Average Network Bandwidth

+Switching of the sort direction is achieved by clicking on the arrow icon next to the desired sorting parameter.

 ### Metrics

 Selection of metrics shown in the tabular view for each job.
 The list is compiled from all available configured metrics of the ClusterCockpit instance, and the tabular view will be updated upon applying the changes.

+{{< figure src="../../figures/metrics_clusteravail.png" alt="Job View" width="100%" class="ccfigure mw-xxs">}}

 In addition to the metric names themselves, the availability by cluster is indicated as comma seperated list next to the metric identifier.
 This information will change to the availablility *by partition* if the cluster filter is active.

 It is furthermore possible to edit the order of the selected metrics.
 This can be achieved by dragging and dropping the metric selectors to the desired order, where the topmost metric will be displayed next to the "Job Info" column, and additional metrics will be added on the right side.

 Lastly, the optional "Footprint" Column can be activated (and deactivated) here.
 It will always ber endered next to the "Job Info" column, while metrics start right of the "Footprint" column, if activated.

+### Job Count

+The total number of jobs returned by the backend.

 ### Filters